shailen/shailen.github.com/source/_posts/2012-11-13-string-concatenation-in-dart.markdown

     .385 seconds
     String e = Strings.concatAll(["hello", "world"]);

-All of the above work, but if you need to join a list of strings using a delimiter, your should use `Strings.join()`.
+All of the above work, but if you are looking for a `+` substitute, use adjacent string literals; if you need to join a list of strings using a delimiter, use `Strings.join()`.
 If you plan on building a very long string, the `StringBuffer` class can gather the components quite efficiently and convert them to a string only when needed.

-And if speed is a concern, adjacent string literals are the way to go.
+You can also use string interpolation; that will be the subject of my next post.